reorx/pyconv/README.rst

 Usage
 -----

-Just run it to see the helper informations.
+Just run it to see the help informations.

 TODO
 ----

-* complete helper information for command

 * right-click menu support for Mac